-Through a generous contribution from Frederick W. Smith and Federal Express to Johnny Morris’ Wonders of Wildlife National Museum and Aquarium, a spectacular 10,000-square-foot gallery is being built to become a new home for the 2019 Nature’s Best Photography Windland Smith Rice Awards exhibition.
-After 20 wonderful years of display at the Smithsonian National Museum of Natural History, we have reached the final year of our alliance with the museum and we are now excited to explore new venues across the USA and abroad.
-As we take these important steps forward, the current 2018 WSR Awards exhibition will remain on display at the Smithsonian museum through September 2019, so please stop by to visit if you are in Washington, D.C.
+Through a generous contribution to the Johnny Morris’ Wonders of Wildlife National Museum and Aquarium, a spectacular new 10,000-square-foot gallery space has been built to become the new home for the 2019 Nature’s Best Photography Awards exhibition.
+After 20 wonderful years of display at the Smithsonian National Museum of Natural History, we reached the end of our exhibition alliance and are now very excited to explore venues across America and abroad.
+We are also pleased to bring with us our NBP partnerships with the Audubon Photography Awards, the African Wildlife Foundation, Divers Alert Network, and the International League of Conservation Photographers.

 The Wonders of Wildlife's emphasis on natural history education and conservation will be integrated throughout the display with state-of-the-art presentations in photography, film, and public storytelling, including a seated theater for videos and other Nature’s Best® film projects.
-In their first year of operation (Fall 2017 to Fall 2018), this inspiring institution in Springfield, Missouri welcomed 1.6 million visitors who are all uniquely interested in outdoor activities.
+In their first year of operation, this inspiring institution in Springfield, Missouri, welcomed 1.6 million visitors who are all uniquely interested in outdoor activities.

-As we grow our Awards exhibition platform, we invite you to join us on this incredible visual journey from the wild to the eyes of the world.
-Your interest, submissions, and support have truly made a difference in public appreciation of nature and the important motivation to conserve it.
+As we grow our Awards exhibition platform, you are invited join us on this incredible visual journey from the wild to the eyes of the world.
+Your interest, photo submissions, and ongoing support have truly made a difference in the public's global appreciation of nature and the important motivation to conserve it.

-I welcome your questions and value your support as NBP continues to reach the highest levels of quality in publications, exhibitions, multimedia presentations, and natural history education.
+I welcome your questions and value your support as Nature's Best Photography continues to reach the highest levels of quality in publications, exhibitions, multi-media presentations, and nature education.
+Our history is a rich and exciting as the future and we look forward to working with all of you to reveal a unique celebration of your dedicated work in the field.

 — Stephen B. Freligh, Executive Director, Nature’s Best Photography

-ENTER YOUR PHOTOS, VIDEOS, AND STORIES to be part of the NBP public celebration of creative passion and our commitment to preserving the nature of today.
+ENTER your own best photographs, videos, and stories to be part of the Nature's Best® public celebration of creative passion and our commitment to preserving the nature of today and our place in it.
+PHOTO CONTESTS: GET READY to enter the next NBP International Awards, opening soon!

 ABOUT WONDERS OF WILDLIFE: